merative/spm-ui-upgrade-helper/docs/customer/customer_rules.md

 ## Adding new Rules

 Customers can add new rules by creating an environment variable `ADDITIONAL_RULES` that points to a folder.
-Any `.json` files in this folder will be loaded, in addition to the default rules.
+Any `.json` files in this folder will be loaded in addition to the default rules.

 For example: `set ADDITIONAL_RULES=.\my_rules` (Windows) or `export ADDITIONAL_RULES=./my_rules` (Mac).